-The spacing of plants and seeds will depend in large part on the variety grown.
+The spacing of plants and seeds will depend in large part on the cultivar grown.
 Seed packets will have directions, but as a general guideline, pumpkins on the vine will need 5 to 6 feet of space between them and 10 to 15 feet between rows.
-Bush varieties can be tightened up a bit, so plant around 3 feet apart with 4 to 6 feet between rows.
-Miniature pumpkins can be planted 2 feet apart with 6 to 8 feet between rows.
+Bush-type cultivars can be tightened up a bit, so space around 3 feet apart with 4 to 6 feet between rows.
+Miniature pumpkins can be spaced 2 feet apart with 6 to 8 feet between rows.

 In What Zone Do Pumpkins Grow Best?

-Pumpkins grow best in USDA plant hardiness zones 3 through 7.
+Pumpkins grow best as annuals in USDA plant hardiness zones 3 through 11.
 They can be grown outside of these areas, but care must be taken to protect them from cold weather or from very long stretches of heat.
 Starting the plants indoors as seedlings in colder climates can be helpful.

 When Should You Plant Pumpkins?

-Pumpkins are not very cold tolerant, which is why they need to be grown far from the frost dates in each region.
+Pumpkins are not very cold-tolerant, which is why they need to be grown far from the frost dates in each region.
 For those living in the North, this probably means planting them sometime in May once the ground is not too cold.
-Those in warmer climates such as the South can put these vegetables in later around early July.
+Those in warmer climates such as the South can put in these plants later, around early July.